dame-flame: A Python Library Providing Fast Interpretable Matching for Causal Inference: Introduction

-To determine the best covariate set, FLAME selects the covariates yielding the highest \emph{match quality} $\mathtt{MQ}$, defined as $\mathtt{MQ} = \mathtt{C} \cdot \mathtt{BF} - \mathtt{PE}$, where $\mathtt{C}$ is a user specified hyperparameter.
+To determine the best covariate set, FLAME selects the covariates yielding the highest \emph{match quality} $\mathtt{MQ}$, defined as $\mathtt{MQ} = \mathtt{C} \cdot \mathtt{BF} - \mathtt{PE}$, where $\mathtt{C}$ is a user-specified hyperparameter.
 DAME selects the covariate set minimizing $\mathtt{PE}$.
-Here, $\mathtt{PE}$ denotes the \emph{predictive error}.
-This term estimates how important the dropped covariates are for predicting the outcome, based on a user-chosen machine learning algorithm run on the holdout training set.
+Here, $\mathtt{PE}$ denotes the \emph{predictive error} as described above.
 The \emph{balancing factor}, $\mathtt{BF}$, measures the proportion of treatment and control units that are matched on a covariate set.
-DAME iterates efficiently over all covariate sets, prioritizing matching on large covariate sets if they can be used to effectively predict the outcome on the holdout training set.
+DAME iterates efficiently over covariate sets, prioritizing matching on large covariate sets if they can be used to effectively predict the outcome on the holdout training set.
 FLAME approximates this solution for scalability: it consistently matches on a smaller set of covariates than in the previous iteration, while still ensuring that each covariate set can be used to effectively predict the outcome on the holdout training set.
+It is important to note that $\mathtt{MQ}$ can be replaced by any non-adaptive, pre-determined, measure of quality that a user might be interested in.

 The outer loop has a number of possible stopping criteria.
 It must stop when all units are placed in matched groups or all covariate sets have been dropped.
 Additionally, users can enforce stopping based off other criteria, e.g., (1) when there are too few unmatched (treatment or control) units, (2) after a certain number of iterations, (3) when predictive error rises too much, or (4) when the balancing factor for a given round is not high enough.

-Users can also choose whether units are matched with replacement; that is, whether a previously matched unit can be matched in a subsequent iteration of the algorithm.
+If the third criteria is chosen (when predictive error rises too much), then any units that have already been matched were matched on a set of covariates that together can be used to predict the outcome well.